NREL/latex_editing/presentations/README.md

 #Introduction
 This directory contains LaTeX class files and an example template document that can be used to produce LaTeX "beamer" presentations that conform to NREL's style guide.

+LaTeX-generate presentations are currently (2016) not supported by NREL's publications process.

 #Requirements
 1. A working installation of Latex 2014 or 2015.
 This can be obtained from e.g. http://tug.org/texlive/ or https://tug.org/mactex/.
 2. Some experience with using latex to produce presentations.